Annastasia Baker: Career

-Baker first attracted the attention of Simon Cowell and the other judges on the panel of The X Factor (UK series 5) in 2008.
-She was mentored by Cheryl Cole, but failed to be chosen at Judges Houses for the live finals.
-She returned for The X Factor (UK series 7) in 2010, again mentored by Cheryl, but again did not progress to the live finals.
+During her time competing on The X Factor in 2008 and 2010, Baker was mentored by Cheryl Cole.

 In 2013 Baker won the Time2shine gospel talent search competition and gained access to the development focus she had always craved to best hone her craft.

 Baker undertook her first US tour during September 2014.
 As with her Jazz Cafe preview launch earlier that month, Baker performed songs from her upcoming album during this tour.

-Annastasia Baker was the Critics Choice Award winner, 2014, of the Gospel Touch Music Awards.
+Baker was the Critics Choice Award winner, 2014, of the Gospel Touch Music Awards.
 GTMA is an organisation that celebrates the achievement of gospel artists.

-Annastasia Baker became a MOBO Award nominee in the Best Gospel Act category for 2014.
+Baker became a MOBO Award nominee in the Best Gospel Act category for 2014.
 In 2015 Anastasia Baker embarked upon a multiple date UK-wide tour, including an appearance at the Copper Box Arena supporting the US Gospel artist Kirk Franklin, culminating in her own headline date at the O2 Shepherds Bush Empire later that year.

 In 2022, Baker was a contestant and finalist on the ITV talent show Starstruck, impersonating and performing as Tina Turner.

 You Turn (2015)

-On 1 June 2015, Annastasia Baker released her debut album entitled "You Turn".
-A single entitled "First Love" was the lead track taken from the album and released some months in advance of this date.
-The album will featured a duet with Sunday Best (TV series) winner Joshua Rogers who also appeared in the video for the track, filmed in Atlanta during Annastasia's US tour in September 2014.
+On 1 June 2015, Annastasia Baker released her debut album titled "You Turn".
+A single titled "First Love" was the lead track taken from the album and released some months in advance of this date.
+The album featured a duet with Sunday Best (TV series) winner Joshua Rogers who also appeared in the video for the track, filmed in Atlanta during Baker's US tour in September 2014.